yagop/node-telegram-bot-api/README.md

 ### telegramBot.openWebHook() ⇒ <code>Promise</code>
 Open webhook.
 Multiple invocations do nothing if webhook is already open.
+Rejects returned promise if Polling is being used by this instance.

 **Kind**: instance method of <code>[TelegramBot](#TelegramBot)</code>
 <a name="TelegramBot+closeWebHook"></a>